juju/docs/src/en/controllers-backup.md

 ## HA (High Availability)

-As stated in [the Juju HA documentation](./juju-ha.html), High Availability in general terms means that a Juju environment has 3 or more (up to 7) redundant state servers.
-In the normal course of operation, having multiple, redundant state servers means that requiring a backup is less likely.
-As long as one of the original state servers remains, the others can be replaced by simply running the `juju enable-ha` command again.
+As stated in [Juju HA](./controllers-ha.html), high availability, in general terms, indicates that a Juju environment has 3 or more (up to 7) redundant controllers.
+In the normal course of operation, this means that requiring a backup is less likely.
+As long as one of the original controller remains, the others can be replaced by simply running the `juju enable-ha` command again.

-The contemplated case for HA backup/restore is when you have lost all your state servers and need to recover a basic setup in order to be able to perform the `juju enable-ha` step again.
+The contemplated case for HA backup/restore is when you have lost all your controllers and need to recover a basic setup in order to be able to perform the `juju enable-ha` step again.

 ### Backups on HA

-When you perform a backup on a Juju installation which has multiple redundant state-servers, the initial state-server will be chosen to perform the backup.
+When you perform a backup on a Juju installation which has multiple redundant controllers, the initial controller will be chosen to perform the backup.

-As an example, the following environment has 3 active state-servers.
+As an example, the following environment has 3 active controllers.
 Running the command:

 ```bash